-June, 1989.
-Samantha Power, just finished with her freshman year at Yale, is working at CBS in Atlanta, preparing sports footage for the news.
-It's a dream job; she loves sports.
-Then, on the “feed” --- live, unedited footage, broadcast only within the network --- she sees Chinese troops attack students in Tiananmen Square.
-It's the most shocking thing she's ever seen.
-And she thinks, "Oh, my God.
+She’s now the President’s choice as Ambassador to the United Nations, but in June of 1989.
+Samantha Power, just finished with her freshman year at Yale, was working at CBS in Atlanta, preparing sports footage for the news.
+It was a dream job; she loved sports.
+Then, on the “feed” — live, unedited footage, broadcast only within the network — she saw Chinese troops attack students in Tiananmen Square.
+It was the most shocking thing she’d ever seen.
+And she thought, "Oh, my God.
 What am I doing with my life?"

-At Yale, she sharpens her focus, studying History and training herself to write.
-She graduates from Yale Law, gets a job at a foundation.
-But something nags at her, so she goes to Bosnia and becomes a correspondent.
-And, again, she is stunned.
-She sees the blood of slaughtered children, hears the accounts of the wholesale slaughter of Muslim men in football stadiums.
+At Yale, she sharpened her focus, studying History and training herself to write.
+She graduated from Yale Law, got a job at a foundation.
+But something nagged at her, so she went to Bosnia and became a correspondent.
+And, again, she was stunned.
+She saw the blood of murdered children, heard the accounts of the wholesale slaughter of Muslim men in football stadiums.

-When Power returns home, she sees Holocaust memorials and remembrances and hears the talk of "never again."
-And she asks herself: "How can it be that the Bosnian Muslims differ from past victims of genocide, who presumably, somewhere along the line, must have been aided for us to say 'never again,' as if we meant it?"
+When Power returned home, she saw Holocaust memorials and remembrances and heard the talk of "never again."
+And she asked herself: "How can it be that the Bosnian Muslims differ from past victims of genocide, who presumably, somewhere along the line, must have been aided for us to say ‘never again,’ as if we meant it?"

-She comes to a terrible conclusion: "It took about thirty seconds to realize that we had actually never aided the victims of genocide, never owned it as a foreign policy priority."
+She came to a terrible conclusion: "It took about thirty seconds to realize that we had actually never aided the victims of genocide, never owned it as a foreign policy priority."

 Power’s findings will cheer no one: Americans lack the imagination to recognize evil.
 We don’t want to believe that civilians are at risk in war zones.
 No one effectively pressures our politicians to do anything about genocide.
 To deaden our guilt, we note that atrocities occur on both sides, and we brand anyone who’s really upset as "emotional."
 And "no U.S. president has ever suffered politically for his indifference."